• Personal

 • Make voluntary contributions

-Even small amounts from your after-tax pay each week or month may make a big difference to your savings, and you may be eligible for a tax deduction.
+Even small amounts from your after-tax pay could make a big difference to your savings.
+And you may be able to get a tax deduction.
+Every little bit counts!

 • Top up your spouse's super

-Contributing to a spouse’s super could attract a tax offset of up to $540.
-(Eligibility and conditions apply.)
+Contributing to your spouse’s super could get you a tax offset of up to $540.
+It’s not for everyone, so check the rules.

-1. Association of Superannuation Funds of Australia, Retirement Standard June 2024, at superannuation.asn.au/resources/retirement-standard
+1. Association of Superannuation Funds of Australia, Retirement Standard March 2025, at Retirement Standard - ASFA

 Related Content